 - Pass seeds by a magnet to be sure there’s no metal (like screws!) in them.
 EEK, but fine.

-- Squeeze the seeds with high pressure to force out the oil.
+- Using a press, squeeze seeds with high pressure to force out the oil.

 **If the process stopped here, it’d be fine…but it doesn’t!**

-- 42% of the canola seed is oil.
-The press just extracted about 75% of that, but the remainder is still in the pressed flakes, which are now referred to as “canola cakes.”
+- The press removed 75% of the canola seed’s oil, but the remainder is still in the pressed flakes, aka “canola cakes.”

-- The cakes exit the press and are put through a second extraction.
-Then, they’re washed with a solvent.
+- As the canola cakes exit the press, they’re washed with a solvent.
 This chemical extraction process removes all but a trace of oil.
 Umm…GROSS!

 - All of the extracted oil is stored in large tanks before it enters the refining phase.

-- First, the oil is washed for 20 minutes with sodium hydroxide.
+- In the refining phase, the oil is first washed with sodium hydroxide.
 (By the way, “Sodium hydroxide is used to manufacture everyday products, such as paper, aluminum, commercial drain and oven cleaners, and soap and detergents.”)

 - Then, the oil is spun at high speeds to remove impurities, which are later sold to soap manufacturers.